burlachenkok/exploring-python3/python3-note.md

 import my_module as my
 ```

 To inspect the name defined in module `my` you should use the built-in function `dir()` e.g. in the following way `dir(my)`.
-It is used to find out which names a module defines.
+It is used to find names that the module defines.

 When you launch any Python scripts if all is OK in OS and you have enough privileges inside OS then the script will be launched and executed.
 However, it is important to mention that the `import` statement (by default) is executed only once per Python session.
-If you want to reload the module (e.g. because source code has been changed and you don't want to relaunch application) please consulate  [Module Reloading] (#module-reloading).
+If you want to reload the module (e.g. because the source code has been changed and you don't want to relaunch the application) please consulate  [Module Reloading] (#module-reloading).

 ### Packages

-Packages are a way of structuring Python's module namespace by using "dotted module names".
+Packages are a way of structuring Python's module namespace by using "dotted module names" in a hierarchical way.

 Firstly, you should have several source code files with modules.
 To group these modules into the package you should place modules in one directory and create file `__init__.py` in this directory.
 The `__init__.py` files are required to make Python treat directories containing the file as packages.
 This prevents directories with a common name, such as string, from unintentionally hiding valid modules that occur later on the module search path.
 In the simplest case, `__init__.py` can just be an empty file, but it can also execute the initialization code for the package or set the `__all__` variable.

-If execute code:
+Let's execute code:
 ```python
 from package_name.module_name import *
 ```

-The `__all__` variable defines the modules that you should import to a client who requested an [import wildcard form](https://docs.python.org/3/tutorial/modules.html?highlight=__all__#importing-from-a-package).
+The `__all__` variable defines the modules that you should import to a client who have requested this [import wildcard form](https://docs.python.org/3/tutorial/modules.html?highlight=__all__#importing-from-a-package).

 ### Reference between Modules in Packages